-The School Board shall establish residential attendance zones for all high school programs designated as choice, e.g., High School International Baccalaureate (IB) Diploma Programme.
-A student's residence is the residence of his/ her parents(s), as defined by Florida Statutes.

-Admission to high school programs of choice shall be based on selected criteria, and attendance is limited to schools within the established residential attendance zone boundary for the program of choice.

-No student shall be permitted to cross established residential attendance zone boundaries for the purpose of attending a program of choice that is not within their established residential attendance zone boundary for the program of choice.

-However, if an eligible student who has successfully completed three (3) or more years of a high school program of choice moves to a different residential attendance zone within the School District, the Superintendent or his or her designee may permit the eligible student to finish the same program at the high school where he or she enrolled and began the program upon the condition that the eligible student fulfills the requirements to continue the program and completes the appropriate out of zone contract.
+- II.
+Student Assignment for High School Programs of Choice - A. The School Board shall establish residential attendance zones for all high school programs designated as choice, e.g., High School International Baccalaureate (IB) Diploma Programme.
+A student's residence is the residence of his/ her parents(s), as defined by Florida Statutes. - B. Admission to high school programs of choice shall be based on selected criteria, and attendance is limited to schools within the established residential attendance zone boundary for the program of choice.
+However, a student may be permitted to cross established residential attendance zone boundaries for the purpose of attending a program of choice that is not within the student's established residential attendance zone boundary for the program of choice under the provisions of the Controlled Open Enrollment Plan. - C. If an eligible student who has successfully completed three (3) or more years of a high school program of choice moves to a different residential attendance zone within the School District, the Superintendent or his or her designee may permit the eligible student to finish the same program at the high school where he or she enrolled and began the program upon the condition that the eligible student fulfills the requirements to continue the program and completes the appropriate school choice request.